jdamata/ecrgate/README.md

 [![Downloads](https://img.shields.io/github/downloads/jdamata/ecrgate/total.svg)](https://github.com/jdamata/ecrgate/releases)

 # ecrgate
-ecrgate is used to add a security gate to your CI pipeline.
+ecrgate is used to add a docker image security gate to your CI pipeline.
 This flow of the utility is as follows:
 - Create the specified ECR repo (If it does not exist already)
 - Build, tag and push your Dockerfile to the ECR repo.